DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/overview/security.md

 * Potential security vulnerabilities can be responsibly disclosed via our [contact form](https://duendesoftware.com/contact).
    * We guarantee to reply within two US business days.
 * All licenses includes a security notification service.
-   * whenever a security vulnerability has been confirmed and fixed, customer will get a private update prior to public release.
+   * Whenever a security vulnerability has been confirmed and fixed, customers will get a private update prior to public release.
+* We will publish an official advisory

 ### Dependencies